bhoomishivaraj68-web/Python-basic/README.md

 # Python-basic
-This python includes simple python programs created for learning basic concepts and GitHub practice
+This python includes simple python programs created for learning basic concepts and GitHub practices